scholarslab/scholarslab.github.io/theme-testing/for-github.md

 - Types of events, topics for events, disciplines that'd be interested in said events
 	- R: used diff icon for all types of events (e.g. data, GIS) for helpful visual sorting

+- Blog: how to strip content of markdown stuff without displaying images?
+Got some of it.

+- Blog: pagination -> rn only displaying most recent 20

+- Blog: filtering -> put in at top so people can only view posts about given thing, or nah?

+- Blog: set base font size as what you wanna use for the title then arrange everything else based on that.
+There are few enough elements that it's not hard and it's making it look super weird that the label span is 14 points and the name/date are 16 points on screens < 768px.